aadityasai37/Leenus/README.md

 > We love contributors.

 Do you have something to share?
-Want to help out with translating Lynis into your own language?
-Create an issue or pull request on GitHub, or send us an e-mail: lynis-dev@cisofy.com.
+Want to help out with translating Leenus into your own language?
+Create an issue or pull request on GitHub, or send us an e-mail: leenus-dev@cisofy.com.

-More details can be found in the [Contributors Guide](https://github.com/CISOfy/lynis/blob/master/CONTRIBUTING.md).
+More details can be found in the [Contributors Guide](https://github.com/CISOfy/leenus/blob/master/CONTRIBUTING.md).

 You can also simply contribute to the project by _starring_ the project and show your appreciation that way.